raspberrypilearning/build-an-octapi/en/step_11.md

 ./cluster_action.sh date
 ```

-`unicorn` – invokes the unicorn script on each server and passes it the name and location of a Pimoroni Python script as a parameter.
+`unicorn` – invokes the `start_unicorn.sh` script on each server and passes it the name and location of a Pimoroni Python script as a parameter.
 For this to work you need to have `start_unicorn.sh` in `/home/pi` on each server as described earlier.

 Example: